AdamGiergun/IfR-data/README.md

 ## Credits

-* This is a place waiting for You :-)
+* This is a place waiting for You :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>